Children's Code: Contents

 The Children's Code is a code of practice enforceable under the Data Protection Act 2018, and is consistent with GDPR and the Convention on the Rights of the Child.
 It specifies design standards for any information society services (ISS, which includes websites, software and apps, and connected toys) that are likely to be used by a person under the age of 18 and is based in or serves users within the United Kingdom.

-The Code requires that services be designed in "the best interests" of children, including their physical and mental health, protecting them from being exploited commercially or sexually, and acknowledging parents and caregivers' roles in protecting and supporting their child's best interests.
+The Code requires that services be designed in the "best interests" of children, including their physical and mental health, protecting them from being exploited commercially or sexually, and acknowledging parents and caregivers' roles in protecting and supporting said best interests for their children.

-The Code specifies that when used by a child, online services must use their highest privacy settings by default, unless there is a compelling reason to do so while keeping into account the best interests of the child.
+The Code specifies that when used by a child, online services must use their highest privacy settings by default, unless there is a compelling reason to do so while keeping into account the child's "best interests".
 This includes not allowing access to data by other users, location tracking, or behavioural profiling (such as algorithmic curation and targeted advertising, or using data "in a way that incentivises children to stay engaged").
 The amount of data collected from children must be minimized, only collecting data that is strictly necessary to deliver service elements that a child is "actively and knowingly engaged" in.
 A service may not disclose a child's personal data to a third party without a compelling reason to do so.

-Services must present their privacy policy, privacy options, and data export and erasure tools in clear and age-appropriate means.
-They must not use dark patterns to nudge children toward options that reduce their privacy.
+Services must present their privacy policy, privacy options, and data export and erasure tools in clear terms that can be understood by the target audience.
+They must not use dark patterns to nudge children toward options that decrease their privacy.
 The Code recommends that privacy settings and tools be tailored to the needs of specific age groups.
 Per GDPR, a user must be at least 13 years old to give verifiable consent to data processing; verifiable consent must be given by the child's parent or custodian.